MicrosoftDocs/power-platform/ps-docs/data-connections.md

 ## Connecting to a data source

 Project "Sophia" allows you to connect to Enterprise data sources.
-Currently it supports connecting to **Dataverse**, **Dynamics 365 Customer Service**, and **Dynamics 365 Sales** data sources, with more to come in the future.
+Currently it supports connecting to **Dataverse**, and **Dynamics 365 Sales** data sources, with more to come in the future.
 You can establish one connection in a workspace.
 You can upload files for more context in addition to connecting to a data source.

 > [!IMPORTANT]
 > You need to have an account with the data source to establish a connection with it.